jlianyz/third-project/README.md

 1. Go to this repository's github [link](https://github.com/jlianyz/third-project)
 2. Click on settings --> Github Pages
 3. Select "none" for the Source and then select "master branch"
+4. Stored my MONGI URI as a key using bash

 For my IDE, I used AWS Cloud9.
 My file architecture is as follows:
 * A separate folder for templates containing html files